nDriaDev/futurable/README.md

 ```

 ### delay(cb: callback, timer: number)
 Waits for timer parameter (in milliseconds), then executes callback with the futurable value and returns the result obtained from the invocation.
+Callback parameter, when delay is invoked as class method, has the value of futurable, like then method.

 *Example*
 ```javascript